• Skip to primary navigation

 • 2 teaspoons extra virgin olive oil

-• 1 teaspoon mild Hatch Chile powder
+• 1 teaspoon Hatch Chile powder or Ancho chile powder

 • salt and freshly ground black pepper to taste